-The authors of this book are not religious.
+The authors of this book are not religious, nor are we opposed in principle to it.

 What we are is developers.